GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 **i** or **p** can be added to indicate a specific unit.
-The *fonttype* is the name (case sensitive!) of the font or its equivalent numerical ID (e.g., Helvetica-Bold or 1). *fill* specifies the gray shade, color or pattern of the text (see section [sec:fill] above).
+The *fonttype* is the name (case sensitive!) of the font or its equivalent numerical ID (e.g., Helvetica-Bold or 1). *fill* specifies the gray shade, color or pattern of the text (see section `Specifying area fill attributes`_ above).
 Optionally, you may append **=**\ *pen* to the *fill* value in order to draw the text outline with the specified *pen*; if used you may optionally skip the filling of the text by setting *fill* to **-**.
 If any of the attributes